samoht/toc/README.md

 ### Regenerate TOC

-`toc` adds transparent markers at the beginning and end of the generated table of contents.
-The next call to `toc` will regenerate the table of contents from scratch.
+`toc` adds transparent `<div>` markers around the generated table of contents.
+Hence, the next call to `toc` will update the table correctly.

 To regenerate the TOC, run: